wayjake/2ndbrain/README.md

 ## How It Works

-### Idea Nodes
+### Creating Ideas

-1. Type your idea into the chat prompt at the bottom
+1. **First Idea**: Type your idea into the chat prompt at the bottom
-2. AI generates a concise title and detailed summary
+2. **AI Generation**: AI generates a concise title (1-7 words) and detailed summary (1-7 sentences)
-3. A new node appears on the canvas with your idea
+3. **Node Creation**: A new node appears on the canvas
-4. Ideas automatically connect in sequence as you add them

-### Association Nodes

-1. Click the menu icon on any idea node
-2. Select "Create Association"
-3. Enter a description of how concepts relate
-4. Set the direction (angle) and distance for visual placement
-5. Association appears connected to the parent node with a purple line
+4. **Sequential Flow**: Select a node, then create the next idea to chain them together
+5. **Automatic Positioning**: Nodes are automatically positioned in a vertical flow

 ### Node Management

-- **Drag nodes**: Click and drag any idea node to reposition
+- **Select Node**: Click on a node to select it (required for creating connected ideas)
-- **Delete node**: Open node menu and select delete
+- **Delete Node**: Click the menu icon on a node and select delete
+  - Chain integrity is maintained - neighboring nodes reconnect automatically
-- **Clear all**: Use the global menu to remove all nodes and start fresh
+- **Clear All**: Use the global menu (top-right) to remove all nodes and start fresh
+- **Manual Connections**: Drag from a node's handle to another node to create custom connections

+### Positioning System

+- Nodes are positioned automatically based on their chain order
+- The first node (head) starts at the top
+- Each subsequent node is positioned below based on its predecessor's height
+- 50px spacing between nodes for clarity

 ## Database Schema

 ### Nodes Table
 - Stores idea nodes with AI-generated titles and bodies
-- Tracks position (x, y coordinates)
-- Maintains connections (nextNodes, prevNodes)
+- Maintains chain connections via `nextNode` and `prevNode` fields
 - Stores original user input and timestamp
+- **Note**: Positions are calculated dynamically, not stored

-### Edges Table
+### Edges
-- Defines connections between nodes
-- Supports different edge types (default flow vs associations)
-- Stores visual properties and labels

-### Associations Table
+- **Not stored in database**
-- Special nodes that represent conceptual relationships
+- Generated dynamically from node relationships
-- Positioned relative to parent nodes using vector math
-- Store angle (vectorDirection) and distance for placement
-- Can connect to previous or next ideas in the flow
+- Created from `nextNode` references when page loads
+- Green arrows showing sequential flow

 ## Environment Variables